DogeMajor/PDE/README.md

 # PDE
-Collection of different PDEs and their numerical solver algorithms
+Implementation of finite element method for solving PDEs in 2-D and 3-D utilizing simplex mesh and pyramid basis functions